5 Ways to Celebrate Advent with Kids | Grow Youth & Kids Ministry Curriculum

 Finally, one of the most common ways to celebrate Advent is with an Advent calendar.
 There are all sorts of Advent calendars containing anything from chocolate to LEGO pieces to collectible toys.
 An Advent calendar comes with special compartments marked for each day of December.
 Once a day, simply open a box and take out what’s inside.
 Each day is a new surprise!
 Advent calendars are simple ways to spend time together, and they’re one of the easiest ways for families to celebrate Advent.

 And if you’re looking for an Advent calendar to share with families this year, we’ve got one just for you!
-Our 2024 Advent calendar is called The Advent Journey.
+We have The Advent Journey Devotional Cards.
 It’s a card deck kids and their families can use to celebrate and anticipate Jesus’ birth.
 For each day of Advent, we’ve created cards with four different prompts for families…

 • They can read a passage of Scripture inspired by the Revised Common Lectionary.